 Detailed descriptions of these trails, written by Conservators Director Dan Brody, are included in the 11th edition of the Appalachian Mountain Club’s Massachusetts Trail Guide.
 The descriptions can also be found here.

 3. New Online Maps, now under development, will show the locations of the intersection and trail markers.
-Walkers who call up one of these maps on a smartphone will be able to see their current location on the map.
-(The existing online mapping system can show users their locations along the trail system, but doesn’t display the intersection number or the color-coded trails.)
+Walkers who call up one of these maps using the web browser on a smartphone will be able to see their current location on the map.

-We expect that the new maps will be completed in 2022.
+We expect that the new maps will be posted on this website in 2022.
 For now, this rough map shows the trail routes: